kourzeneva/ECO-SG-ML_LAI/README.md

 # ECO-SG-ML_LAI

-This is a tool to collocate the LAI data with the land cover data from the ECO-SG-ML map.
+This is a tool to collocate the LAI and albedo data with the land cover data from the ECO-SG-ML map.

 ## Method:

 The tool:
-* Reads the compressed global LAI data, combined with the ECO-SG covers
+* Reads the compressed global LAI/ALB data, combined with the ECO-SG covers
 * Reads the ECO-SG-ML cover data
-* Clips the area from the LAI data corresponding the ECO-SG-ML map (Europe)
+* Clips the area from the LAI/ALB data corresponding the ECO-SG-ML map (Europe)
-* Interpolates the LAI data on the ECO-SG-ML grid with the nearest neighbour method (simply repeating pixels)
+* Interpolates the LAI/ALB data on the ECO-SG-ML grid with the nearest neighbour method (simply repeating pixels)
-* Extrapolates the LAI data to the areas where a new land appears according to the ECO-SG-ML
+* Extrapolates the LAI/ALB data to the areas where a new land appears according to the ECO-SG-ML
-* Combines the new LAI with the ECO-SG-ML covers, compresses and writes the new fields.
+* Combines the new LAI/ALB with the ECO-SG-ML covers, compresses and writes the new fields.

 ## Description: